1. What is an “audio movie?”

 - Productions directed with an eye toward the physical – actors do not just stand before microphones and speak; they put their entire bodies, from feet to facial features, into the delivery of their lines to create a deeper sense of realism.

-- All AudioComics Company audio movies are recorded and mixed in state-of-the-art digital stereo.
+- All of our audio movies are recorded and mixed in state-of-the-art digital stereo.

 2. Where can I find your AudioComics Company productions?

-Compact discs are available through numerous outlets, including our webstore, Amazon, CD Baby, and the ZBS Foundation, or at a comic convention near you!
-Pay-per-Mp3 downloads can be purchased through Audible, Findaway World, iTunes, Amazon Mp3, Amazon Mp3 UK, CD Baby, ZBS, Rhapsody, and AudioComics Digital Direct.
+Compact discs are available through AudioComics and the creators we work with through numerous outlets, including Amazon, CD Baby, and the ZBS Foundation, or at a comic convention near you!
+Pay-per-Mp3 downloads can be purchased through Audible, Findaway World, Downpour, Audiobooks.com, iTunes, Amazon Mp3, Amazon Mp3 UK, CD Baby, ZBS, and Rhapsody… to start with.

 3. Why is it that the prices for your Mp3 downloads seem to be all over the place?

-With certain providers, including iTunes and Amazon Mp3, The AudioComics Company must work with third party distributors; in these cases, the price is set by the provider and not by AudioComics, partly based on the number of tracks, partly based on file sizes.
-With other distributors, such as CD Baby, we are able to deal directly with them and set prices accordingly, and of course, you will be able to find the lowest prices through the AudioComics Webstore.
+With most providers AudioComics must work with third party distributors; in these cases, the price is set by the provider and not by AudioComics, partly based on the number of tracks, partly based on file sizes.
+With other distributors, such as CD Baby, we are able to deal directly with them and set prices accordingly.

 We have a regular company of actors we work with, in addition to having access to an extended family of talented actors we have worked with previously in stage productions, on film, and in front of a microphone.
 Though we are not actively seeking talent for any of our current projects, we may be in the position to need talent for a future production, in which case we will post a casting notice on this site.
 We respectfully ask that actors not send in unsolicited audition MP3 files until such a situation occurs.
 Which means, of course, keep checking back!